Your basket is currently empty!

 3. The textbook question: worth it?

-Textbooks are necessary now and then, especially if you study an arts major and rely on them for source material.
-But for many other subjects, buying them brand new is a thing of the past.
+Textbooks are necessary now and then, especially if you rely on them for source material.
+But for many subjects, buying them brand new is a thing of the past.
 I remember spending $200+ on a new edition ecology textbook in first year.
-Never again LOL.
-I think I used it twice.
+It basically became a paperweight 😂

 After that, I bought a brick-heavy textbook for CELS191 second-hand.
-It was nice to read from the comfort of home, and that textbook was so widely used, I think I paid around $40 and resold it for the same amount.
-But after that, I hardly needed textbooks at all.
+It was nice to read from the comfort of home and the textbook was so widely used, I paid around $40 and resold it for the same amount.
+After that, I hardly needed textbooks at all.
 Besides, if you can’t find a textbook second-hand, you can often find them as an eBook online or as a physical copy in the library.

 4. Save on stationary & furniture

-When you arrive in Dunedin, chances are you’re hauling a suitcase (or two) packed with as much as you can, and think, I can just buy anything else there.
-And yep, sure you can.
-But, when it comes to stationary, household items, and even room décor, don’t rush to the nearest shopping mall…
+When you arrive in Dunedin, chances are you’re hauling a suitcase (or two) packed with as much as you can, and think, I can just buy other stuff.
+And yep, you can.
+But when it comes to stationary, household furnishings, and even décor, there’s no need to head to the mall…

 Go op-shopping!
 Things like notepads are cheap enough to buy new, but you can score heaps of higher-value items, like folders, desk lamps, binders, chairs, and even textbooks, from local op-shops.
 For specific items, TradeMe and Facebook Marketplace are also great.